ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

     Mainnet
 ```

-In the [Deploy the Subnet](#deploy-the-subnet) section, it has been shown that a Subnet is permissioned
+The [Deploy the Subnet](#deploy-the-subnet) section shows that a Subnet is permissioned
 via a set of keys.
-Therefore not any node can be added as validator to the Subnet.
+Therefore not any node is suitable as validator to the Subnet.
 A holder of a control
 key _must_ call
 [Subnet addValidator](../apis/avalanchego/apis/p-chain.md#platformaddsubnetvalidator) first in order
 to allow the node to validate the Subnet.
 So the tool allows the user now to verify if the node has
-already been permissioned ("whitelisted") to be a validator for this Subnet (by calling an API in
+already been permissioned -"whitelisted"- to be a validator for this Subnet -by calling an API in
-the background).
+the background-.

 ```bash
 Would you like to check if your node is allowed to join this subnet?